Romance: Romantic beliefs

-The biological definition
+Being in love

 Dopamine is produced in the ventral tegmental area (VTA) of the brain, and projected to the nucleus accumbens (NAc).
 Dopamine activity in the NAc is key to the attribution of salience.

+Researchers use romantic love to refer to the mental state which laypeople might refer to as "being in love".
+A variety of other terms are also used to refer to this, including passionate love, infatuation, limerence, obsessive love, eros (ancient Greek concept) and eros/mania (love styles).

-Bode & Kushnick undertook a comprehensive review of romantic love from a biological perspective in 2021.
+The evolutionary anthropologists Bode & Kushnick undertook a comprehensive review of romantic love from a biological perspective in 2021.
 They considered the psychology of romantic love, its mechanisms, development across the lifespan, functions, and evolutionary history.
 Based on the content of that review, they proposed a biological definition of romantic love:

 Romantic love is a motivational state typically associated with a desire for long-term mating with a particular individual.
 It occurs across the lifespan and is associated with distinctive cognitive, emotional, behavioral, social, genetic, neural, and endocrine activity in both sexes.
 Throughout much of the life course, it serves mate choice, courtship, sex, and pair-bonding functions.
 It is a suite of adaptations and by-products that arose sometime during the recent evolutionary history of humans.

-Romantic love in this sense might also be referred to as "being in love", passionate love, infatuation, limerence, obsessive love, eros (ancient Greek) or eros/mania (love styles).
 Romantic love is not necessarily "dyadic", "social" or "interpersonal", despite being related to pair bonding.
 Romantic love can be experienced outside the context of a relationship, as in the case of unrequited love where the feelings are not reciprocated.
 People in love experience motivational salience for a loved one (focused attention, associated with "wanting" a rewarding experience), which is mediated by dopamine activity in the brain's reward system.
 Because of this and other similarities, it has been argued that romantic love is an addiction (which can be positive when reciprocated), but academics do not agree on when this is the case, or on a definition of "love addiction".